How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (contribution amount).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the contribution percentage as X (9) and the gross salary as Y ($4000).
+Enter 9 [X] and $4000 [Y].
 The calculator will calculate 9% of $4000.

 Explanation using a formula: